-How to program our industrial PLC with Arduino IDE: Installing the Industrial Shields's boards in the Arduino ID.
+How to program our industrial PLC with Arduino IDE: Install Industrial Shields's boards in the Arduino ID.

 Most of the analog outputs are always connected to the internal Arduino, but in a few cases, the user can choose between a special peripheral configuration or a GPIO by changing the position of the Dip Switches.